Xunnamius/hashnav/Docs/Documentation.md

 <a name="PMI-history"></a>
 ###Public Method: <a name="PMI-history.get"></a>history.get
-Grabs a storedHash data object from history and returns it.
+Grabs a [stored hash data object](#getStoredHashData "Jump to it!") from history and returns it.

 ####Syntax
 	hashNav.history.get(entry);